logo2

 What happened to the proprietors after they left the Eagle Drug Store?

 Werner Nikander – Nikander's full name was Zachris Werner Nikander, and he was born in Finland on 26 Jun 1866 and immigrated to the U.S. in 1889 (1,30).
 He first worked for Carl Printz in Hancock from 1889 (45), and then worked with C. J. Sorsen in Red Jacket (3).
 He took over the Eagle Drug Store from George Ramsell (53).
-After leaving the Eagle Drug Store, Nikander continued as a druggist--departing the Copper Country and ultimately finding his way back.
+After leaving the Eagle Drug Store, Nikander continued as a druggist, departing the Copper Country and ultimately finding his way back.
 He purchased a drug store in Negaunee (4) and moved his family there on 10 Jul 1896 (5).
 He then ran a drug store in Ishpeming by Aug 1905 (46), where he was listed as proprietor of Nikander Pharmacy (7).
-He sold the store in 1910 (47), and he and his family were in Ontonagon County for the 1910 U.S. Federal Census (8).
-In 1912, he purchased the City Drug Store in Hancock from Andrew Bram (45).
-In 1916, in addition to being proprietor of City Drug Store, he and Walter Lundahl were proprietors of Owl Pharmacy in South Range (9).
+He sold the store in 1910 (47), and he and his family were in Ontonagon County for the 1910 U.S. Federal Census (9).
+In Jul 1912, he purchased the City Drug Store in Hancock from Andrew Bram (52).
+In 1916, in addition to being proprietor of City Drug Store, he and Walter Lundahl were proprietors of Owl Pharmacy in South Range (10).
 He sold the City Drug Store in 1916 (48).
 He managed a Finnish hospital in Hancock, which was started in 1917 (45).
-In 1920, he was still listed as manager of the hospital (10).
-In 1930, he and his wife were in Detroit where he was a clerk in a drug store (11).
-In 1940, he and his wife were back in Hancock where he was a salesman of drugs (12).
+In 1920, he was still listed as manager of the hospital (11).
+In 1930, he and his wife were in Detroit where he was a clerk in a drug store (12).
+In 1940, he and his wife were back in Hancock where he was a salesman of drugs (13).
 He died on 10 Jun 1944 at the age of 77 at Newberry State Hospital but his residence was noted as Hancock (35) and he was buried at Lakeside Cemetery in Hancock (44).

 John Clemo Jr. – John Clemo Jr. was born in Keweenaw Co.
 (20) in Jun 1866 (1).
 His father, John Clemo, was born in England and his mother, Hannah Foley, was born in Ireland (1,20).
 John Jr. worked at the Tamarack hospital for a number of years, and then worked for Nikander at the Eagle Drug Store for a few years before taking over the business (50).
 He suffered from a health condition.
 In Dec 1896, while being proprietor of the Eagle Drug Store, he stayed at Mount Clemens for some time where his health greatly improved and he was expected to return home soon (36).
 After leaving the Eagle Drug Store, Clemo moved to Montana, arriving in Anaconda on 24 Feb 1898, with plans to settle in Butte (31).
 His brother, Edward J. Clemo, resided in Walkerville (31), which adjoins Butte.
 He was in Butte in 1900 (1), and then in Bruneau, Idaho in 1910 (9).
 In Mar 1916, he left for Butte to consult with Dr. Murray, whom he was long associated with at the hospital, concerning his rapidly failing health (37).
 He was in Denver, Colorado in 1919 (32) and in Spokane, Washington in 1920 (33).
 He continued to be listed as a druggist in all locations.
 He remained in Spokane with his wife, Elizabeth Ann "Bessie" Clemo, until his death in 1924 at the age of 58 (34).

 William H. Roberts– William H. Roberts Jr. was born in Houghton on 20 Sep 1872 (58) to immigrants from England (39).
-He and John C. Vivian were listed as proprietors of the Laurium Pharmacy in the 1897 directory (19), and they purchased the Eagle Drug Store in Nov or Dec 1897 (21).
+He and John C. Vivian were listed as proprietors of the Laurium Pharmacy in the 1897 directory (19), and they purchased the Eagle Drug Store in late Nov or Dec early 1897 (21).
 In 1898, he left to study medicine in Chicago (56,57), which seems to be why the partnership with Vivian dissolved.
 He returned home in Mar 1899 due to ill health (57), and then resumed his studies at Northwestern University in May 1899 (59).
 In Jan 1900, he intended to moved back to Laurium in the summer and start a drug business (74), but there is no indication that he actually did.
 Instead, he was a resident of Hancock and a government sub-manufacturer on the 1900 census (1).
 In Jun 1901, he was a recent graduate from Northwestern University and planned to move to Colorado (86).
 However, when he was married on 02 Oct 1901 in Menominee, he was a resident of Sheridan, Wyoming and a physician (20).
 He was still listed as a physician in Wyoming on the 1930 census (12); and then on the 1940 census, he was a resident of Norfolk, Virginia (13).
 He died on 23 Nov 1949 at the age of 77 in Norfolk, Virginia and was removed to Hancock (60), but was buried in Forest Hill Cemetery, Houghton (49).

 John C. Vivian – John C. Vivian was born in Phoenix, MI (20) on 28 Feb 1863 (38).
 His parents, Johnson Vivian and Elizabeth Simmons (20), were born in Cornwall, England (38).
 At the age of 18, he worked as a clerk in a mine office, while his father was the mining superintendent (39).
 By 1895, he had entered the druggist business with William H. Dodge, as they were listed as proprietors of the Calumet Drug Store on the east side of Hecla St., Laurium, while his residence was in Calumet (2).
-By 1897, the drug store was now called Laurium Pharmacy, his partnership was with William H. Roberts, and his residence was in Laurium (19).
-By 1899, he was the sole proprietor of both the Laurium Pharmacy and the Eagle Drug Store.
-The Laurium Pharmacy outlasted the Eagle Drug Store as it was still listed in 1916 (25).
+By 1897, the drug store was called Laurium Pharmacy, his partnership was with William H. Roberts, and his residence was in Laurium (19).
+By 1899, he was the sole proprietor of both the Laurium Pharmacy and the Eagle Drug Store (23).
+The Laurium Pharmacy outlasted the Eagle Drug Store as it was still listed in 1916 (10).
 Vivian continued to be listed as a druggist in Laurium in 1921, but no store name was specified (40).
 He died on 24 Nov 1928 at the age of 65 in Oak Park Village, Illinois, but he resided in Copper Harbor and was buried in Calumet (41).

 1. U.S. Census Bureau.
 1900 United States Federal Census. accessed on ancestry.com.